-Depending on your state and provider, valid proof can take on many forms.
+Depending on your state and provider, valid proof of coverage can take on many forms.
 In most cases, it refers to an ID card you keep in your car or on a mobile device.
 Other times, it could be a printout you get from your insurer’s website.

-What Counts as Valid Proof
+What Counts as Valid Proof of Insurance

 Proof of insurance is a document that proves you have at least your state’s minimum required coverage.
 It typically comes in the form of an identification card or piece of paper you print out.
 Your provider will make this available to you once you get your policy.
 You can also usually access your ID info on your insurer’s website or mobile app.